nand1234/SmartBox-task/README.md

 - Got to View -> ToolWindows -> Maven
    - select Test option -> click on Run

+# Automation Framework expectations:
+- Automation framework should be designed in such a way that it should be moduler, extendable, maintainable, scalable, high performance, easy to write scripts, easy to understand the code logic.

+# How proposed automation framework solve problem statement:

+# Automation framework overview

+- Design
+  - This is moduler based automation framework.

+- Used programming concept to increase maintanability:
+ - class
+ - object
+ - abstraction
+- encapsulaton
+- solid principles

+- Used design patterns
+ - page object
+ - factory

+# Extendable : Locator type, value and test data is decoupled from the framework. which makes it Supportive to automation frameworks like
+- data driven
+- keyword driven
+- BDB (cucumber)
+- screenplay(jbehave)

+# High performance
+- wait for element handled using intelligent wait having pooling time.
+This will increase script execution time.

+# Easy to write scripts:
+- Method naming used across framework based on the product functionality.
+So any manual/ automation tester can write test script without any hustle.

+# Easy to understand  code:
+- All methods have code comment attached, to define its purpose and help developer to understand the code.

+# Automation framework design flow

 ![Alt text](/AutomationArchitecture.png "Automation Architecture Digram")